Blazing Saddles

 ⏱️ Runtime & Duration

-The total runtime of Blazing Saddles is 93 minutes (1h 33m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Blazing Saddles (1974) is 93 minutes (1h 33m).
+Directed by Mel Brooks, the film runs for 93 minutes in its complete theatrical version.

 Verdict Summary